-Research in SATHI is linked with field-level issues pertaining to functioning of the health system, and seeks to understand the health system’s performance, implementation of programs, and to assess health policies.
-It aims to provide inputs to refine community action, strengthen policy advocacy, and contribute to improving the design and implementation of health programs and policies.
-The SATHI research team employs relevant and novel research methods and techniques in its work.
-For example, as part of a research with King’s College, the team used witness seminars, a technique little used in LMICs until now.
+SATHI research explores and assesses the health system’s performance in implementing programs, and the impact of health policies at the field level.
+It provides inputs to refine community action, strengthen policy advocacy, and contributes to improving the design and implementation of health programs and policies.
+Our research employs relevant and novel, sometimes less known research methods and techniques such as the witness seminars – a technique little used in LMICs until now.

-Documenting the experiences of patients regarding healthcare services from public and private healthcare systems during the COVID 19 pandemic.
+- Documenting patients’ experiences regarding healthcare services from public and private healthcare systems during the COVID 19 pandemic.

-Our research-based knowledge products range from popular media articles, short booklets in vernacular language, research briefs, policy briefs, reports, to journal articles and papers, for reaching out to a diverse audience.
-SATHI has a number of research publications to its credit.
+Our research-based knowledge products reach out to a wide and diverse reader-base in the form of popular media articles, short booklets in vernacular language, research briefs, policy briefs, reports, journal articles and papers.

-To date SATHI has partnered with following academic institutes and has conducted collaborative studies with them-
+To date SATHI has partnered with following academic institutes, and conducted collaborative studies –

 King’s College London (https://unsettlinghealthcare.org/projects/corporatisation-and-regulation/),